TIBCOSoftware/flogo/samples/tensorflow/cnnUnitTest/README.md

 ## Creating the model
 ### A) Creating Model with Jupyter notebook

-The [making_basic_cnn_model.ipynb](making_basic_cnn_model.ipynb) jupyter notebook works through the python and tensorflow to build the model.
+The [making_basic_cnn_model.ipynb](making_basic_cnn_model.ipynb) Jupyter notebook works through python and TensorFlow to build the model.
 For more detail please see the notebook.

 ### B) Zipping model
 Once a model has been produced by the jupyter notebook we need to convert it into a portable form.
 The Flogo Inference Activity does take directories of models as input, but it is much more convienent (especially for size concerns like storing a unit test on github) to zip the model.
 To do that from a terminal located in this directory you do the following: